Advertiser Disclosure

 The key to using rewards to their fullest extent is to reverse-engineer the process.
 This means creating a plan of where you want to go, which airline will get you there, and what rewards you will need.

-Additionally, before signing up for 1 or more cards, design a plan for meeting the minimum spending requirements.
+Additionally, before applying for 1 or more cards, design a plan for meeting the minimum spending requirements.
 You’re never advised to spend more to earn miles, so do your best to earn welcome bonus offers with purchases you were already planning on making.

 Hot Tip:

-Consider signing up for a new card and paying for your medical-related costs on that card.
+Consider getting a new card and paying for your medical-related costs on that card.
 These costs can help you earn the welcome bonus.

 Comfortable, Long-Term Accommodation Is Essential